-A standard recommended condition of approval requires the City and City Attorney's Office to review the developer's Covenants, Conditions, and Restrictions (CC&R's) prior to approval of the Final Map.
+A standard recommended condition of approval requires the City and City Attorneys to review the developer's Codes, Covenants, and Restrictions (CC&R's) prior to approval of the Final Map.
 Another standard recommended condition contains language specifying the future property owners' responsibilities as a homeowner's association in maintaining the paved driveway and guest parking areas, landscaped and common areas, use of the outdoor amenities, and property owner responsibilities to keep their patios clutter-free and prohibit outdoor storage.